dansmyers/Networks/Sprint-1-Network_Fundamentals/Labs/1-Linux_Mimir_and_HTML_Lab.md

 Let's make a basic web page.

-Open up your new HTML/CSS/JS repl environment.
+Open up your HTML/CSS/JS repl environment.

 Put the following text in `index.html`.
 I'll tell you more about how this file is put together in the next section, after you've had the chance to run and display it.